Abstract 2Abstract 7

 For large enterprises with thousands or millions of daily operational decisions, decision intelligence provides the scale to efficiently and consistently apply data-driven reasoning across the board.
 It also allows for automated, AI-guided decision making.

-At its core, a decision intelligence platform is designed to augment or automate decision making across the organization.
+A decision intelligence platform is designed to augment or automate decision making across the organization.
 It does this by providing the capabilities to ingest, unify, analyze, and derive insights from data sourced from multiple, disparate systems.
 While architectures can vary, there are several critical technology components that typically comprise a comprehensive decision intelligence solution.

 A key first step is consolidating all relevant data assets into a central repository where they can be jointly processed and analyzed holistically.
 This involves ingesting and storing structured and unstructured data from databases, data lakes, SaaS applications, and other sources across the enterprise.